 The dough will be slightly sticky, but you should have no problem breaking off pieces and rolling them in your palms to create your truffles.

-I formed 8 truffles from mine, but the exact number you get will depend on how large (or small) you choose to make your pumpkin pie truffles.
+I formed 8 truffles from my initial recipe test (as seen in this photo) but I’ve since made 12 slightly smaller ones and prefer that.
+The exact number you get will depend on how large (or small) you choose to make your pumpkin pie truffles.

 Roll each one in graham cracker crumbs to coat ’em, and then there’s only one more little step to go!